JKRPP/Mittelmass/README.md

 can rapidly enter all their scores using the `tab` key on their keyboard.
 Chairs can additionally click the dot labelled "Ab" to cycle between no deduction, small deduction and big deduction for each speaker.
+- **Allgemeine Notizen**: A space to place general notes about both teams in the debate, does not affect scoring
 - **Dashboard**: An overview for the chair to moderate the adjudication discussion.
 Shows a column of the average score and spread for each speech and team point category on the left, a column of the highest individual category spreads on the right and a large